Tesco: Tesco Mobile

 Tesco operates a mobile phone business across the United Kingdom, Ireland, Slovakia, Hungary, and the Czech Republic.
-It first launched in the UK in 2003 as a joint venture with O2 and operates as a mobile virtual network operator (MVNO) using the network of O2 with the exceptions of Hungary where the network of Vodafone Hungary is used and Ireland where Three Ireland is used.
+It launched in the UK in 2003 as a joint venture with O2.
+It operates as a mobile virtual network operator (MVNO) using the network of O2.
+In Hungary, the network of Vodafone Hungary is used.
+In Ireland, Three Ireland is used.
 As a virtual operator, Tesco Mobile does not own or operate its own network infrastructure.
-By January 2011 Tesco announced it had over 2.5 million UK mobile customers.
+In January 2011 Tesco had over 2.5 million UK mobile customers.

-Tesco also operated a home telephone and broadband business.
+Tesco operated a home telephone and broadband business.
 Its broadband service was launched in August 2004 to complement its existing internet service provider business, providing an ADSL-based service delivered via BT phone lines.
 In January 2015, Tesco sold its home telephone and broadband business, together with Blinkbox, to TalkTalk for around £5 million.
 Its customers were transferred by 2016.

+Tesco Marketplace

+Tesco Marketplace is an online shopping platform designed to offer its customers a wider range of items than Tesco's traditional grocery product line and become a "one-stop shop".
+In the first eight months following its launch, Tesco Marketplace expanded significantly, offering over 300,000 SKUs compared to 9,000 SKUs on its launch date.

+Unlike Tesco's grocery operations, Tesco Marketplace products are fulfilled and delivered directly by the online sellers.
+Using third-party sellers, the marketplace format allows customers to purchase from a range of categories including pet care, beauty, homeware, DIY, gardening, toys, baby and toddler, electrics, furniture, and many more.
+Customers can also collect Clubcard points with purchases from Tesco Marketplace.